chabbasaad/4CITE/bdd/AkkorHotel_BDD_TestScenarios.md

 Scenario: Admin combines search and filters
   Given an admin is logged into the system
-  When they search for "john" with status "confirmed" and date range April 1st to April 30th Then they should see only confirmed bookings for users matching "john" within that date range
+  When they search for "Saad" with status "confirmed" and date range April 1st to April 30th Then they should see only confirmed bookings for users matching "Saad" within that date range
 ```

 ## Role-Based Access